Duties and Responsibilities

 - PGY2: No night float rotation

-- PGY5: One and a half blocks of night float rotation
+- PGY5: One and a half rotations divided into three, two-week blocks

 Vacation is approved for no more than 15 working days for PGY2 and no more than 20 working days for PGY3 and above.
 Approval is subject to residency program requirements.
 Away days for conference or interviews do not count as vacation days, within limitations.
 Timing and scheduling of vacations is at the discretion of the individual services.
 Vacation benefits do not carry forward from year to year and must be taken within the current contract agreement year.
 Unused vacation benefits are not paid upon completion or termination of the agreement.

-No more than one week of vacation per three or four blocks of service assignment is permitted depending on PGY level.
+No more than one week of vacation per a four-week rotation of service assignment is permitted depending on PGY level, no more than two residents are allowed on vacation during the same week, and vacation days cannot be taken if assigned to a ED day/night rotation.
 Approval for more than one consecutive week of vacation must be scheduled before the beginning of the year so that it can span two blocks (last week of one and first week of the other).
 Approval is not guaranteed.

-Every effort is made to allow residents and fellows to obtain vacation when they wish, provided service assignments and night/weekend call can be adequately covered.
+Every effort is made to allow residents and fellows to obtain vacation when they wish, provided service assignments and weekend call can be adequately covered.
 They can expect to have limited vacation time available during June and July when fewer trained residents are on duty.
 Times of the major radiological meetings (RSNA, ARRS, AUR) and American Board of Radiology or in-service examination times are also not suitable for vacation.